emil7051/tco-model/REFACTORING_PLAN.md

 - [ ] Add versioning for configuration files
 - [ ] Create schema validation for YAML configuration files
 - [ ] Add documentation on data format specifications

-#### 2.3 Improve Data Flow
-- [ ] Simplify the flow between session state, UI components, and model
-- [ ] Improve the flattening/unflattening operations
-- [ ] Use Pydantic models more effectively for validation

 ### 3. UI Improvements